faq-img2

 Download the instructions manual here.

 You will typically interview with 3 professors (sometimes more).
-The decision is based on (a) your research interests in your application and (b) professors who have indicated an interest in talking to you.
+The decision is based on (a) your research interests and chosen professors in your application and (b) which professors who have indicated an interest in talking to you.
+Although we ask in the application form which professors you would like to interview with, please note that your choices here may not reflect which professors will ultimately interview you.

 The majority of interviews will be online.
 Some professors may reach out to you individually to invite you for onsite interviews.
 In case you are invited for onsite interviews, we will reimburse your travel and accommodation costs (up to a certain limit).
 The interview process should be completed by mid-March.